CTAG07/Sarracenia/pkg/markov/README.md

 ## License

-This project is licensed under the same license as the entire Sarracenia project, AGPLv3.
+This library is part of the Sarracenia project and is licensed under the AGPLv3.
+See the [Project Readme](https://github.com/CTAG07/Sarracenia/blob/main/README.md) for details on alternative licensing.

-The same alternative licensing is also available for the markov library, see the [Main Readme](https://github.com/CTAG07/Sarracenia/blob/main/README.md) for details